-How a Translation Management System Works.
-Long ago, Cicero noted that “If you wish to persuade me, you must think my thoughts, feel my feelings, and speak my words.”
-Fast-forward two thousand years and we can see that a lot has changed, but a lot still remains the same.
+Do you wonder how translation management tools work?
+Long ago, Cicero noted: “If you wish to persuade me, you must think my thoughts, feel my feelings, and speak my words.”
+Fast-forward two thousand years, and we can see that a lot has changed, but a lot still remains the same.
 Businesses travel through great lengths to persuade their prospects to become customers, and their customers to become return customers.
-What better way to persuade someone than speaking in their own language?
+What better way to persuade someone than speaking their own language?

 Almost everyone who works in software companies will agree that speed is king.
 For instance, Facebook deploys code two times a day as part of their “ship early and ship twice as often” rule.
 The shortening of time-to-market with new products, features, or improvements can only be achieved by deploying code faster and more often.
 This raises an interesting question for companies that conduct business on a global scale: How to align localization to go hand in hand with automation and continuous integration?

 Moving from local to global business environment sounds like a dream come true for most business owners.
 But, it’s not all milk and honey out there.
-Translating your content to other languages might seem a low priority, but when you are struck with the fact that mere 26% of all Internet users speak English, content localization quickly becomes top priority.
+Translating your content into other languages might seem a low priority, but when you are struck with the fact that a mere 26% of all Internet users speak English, content localization quickly becomes a top priority.

-This is where a Translation Management System (TMS) comes to play.
-Translation Management System takes what was once a manual and disperse process, and automates it while significantly reducing costs and improving your customer experience.
+This is where a translation management tool comes to play.
+Translation management tools take what was once a manual and disperse process, and automates it while significantly reducing costs and improving your customer experience.
 It completely eliminates repetitive tasks and improves the efficiency of your team while giving you better control over the whole project.

-By incorporating project management features, a Translation Management System is able to fully manage the content flow through the complete localization process: from translation and linguistic data sharing to workflow automation.
+By incorporating project management features, a translation management tool is able to fully manage the content flow through the complete localization process: from translation and linguistic data sharing to workflow automation.
 By automating all the simple tasks inside a translation process, TMS maximizes your global content and completely automates what were once repetitive and manual processes.
 They serve as a centralized point from which you can keep track, manage, or even collaborate, on localization processes from the moment of inputting the text to the finished translation.
-A Translation Management System can be even integrated with machine-based translation software and enterprise content management systems.
+Translation management tools can be even integrated with machine-based translation software and enterprise content management systems.

 Since translation project can become very complex and include team members from different countries, TMS has a number of features that can help them feel like they are working next to each other.
 Some of these features are:

 It´s all about speed.
 And time.
 Basically, the faster you finish something, you are left with more time to invest in something else.
-Similar as Slack redefined team-based communication, a translation management system can automate your content localization.
-Translation Management System can also work as your Content Management System (CMS) and share content across your group of translators so it can be quickly translated and shared with them.
+Just like Slack redefined team-based communication, a translation management tool can automate your content localization.
+Translation management tools can also work as your content management system and share content across your group of translators so it can be quickly translated and shared with them.
 This is why PhraseApp is capable of editing XLIFF content for translation agencies.
 Additionally, with PhraseApp you can quickly collect and submit your API strings for translation, saving you up to 60% in process time.

 Keeping previously translated phrases in a so-called translation memory can be very useful, especially when working in an environment with high translation volumes.
 The translation memory will remember the translations that were used in your projects and will suggest matching results while translating content.
 This will additionally speed up the translation process and improve consistency across texts and your projects.